 Yana Skakun

-Torquay, Paignton, and Brixham form the three towns of the Torbay conurbation — each distinct in character.
-Torquay itself has the grand Victorian seafront hotels, the marina, and a genuinely Mediterranean quality on warm days when the blue of Tor Bay, the palm trees on the promenade, and the white render of the hotels create an atmosphere unlike any other English seaside resort.
+Torquay, Paignton, and Brixham form the three towns of the Torbay conurbation, and each has its own distinct character as a wedding backdrop.
+Torquay itself has the grand Victorian and Edwardian seafront hotels, a working marina, and on a genuinely warm day a quality of light and colour that feels closer to the Mediterranean than to the rest of England — the deep blue of Tor Bay, the palm trees along the promenade, and the white render of the hotel facades all combine into something that photographs quite unlike any other English seaside resort I work in.

 Yana Skakun